 Design and Technology

-At St Paul’s teaching and learning in Design and Technology is influenced by our school vision.
-We want our children to be creative and curious learners whilst gaining excellent knowledge and skills to be able to explore the world around them.
+At St Paul’s teaching and learning in Design and Technology is influenced by our school vision and values.
+We want our children to be creative and curious learners whilst gaining excellent knowledge and skills to be able to explore and understand the world around them.

 INTENT

-It is our intent that our children use creativity and imagination, to evaluate, design and make products that solve problems within a variety of contexts, considering their own and others’ needs, wants and values.
-We intend for children to acquire appropriate subject knowledge, skills and understanding as set out in the National Curriculum.
-We will foster cross curricular links with other subjects, such as Mathematics, Science, Computing, and Art as part of our Curiosity Curriculum.
+It is our intent that our children use creativity and imagination, to evaluate, design and make products that solve problems within a variety of contexts.
+We intend for children to acquire appropriate subject knowledge, skills and understanding as set out in the National Curriculum so that they can use their design and technology knowledge constructively.
 We want Design and Technology to encourage our children to be curious and investigative about the world around them, to plan and propose solutions to problems and evaluate their effectiveness.
-We want children use the language of Design and Technology to be able to participate successfully in an increasingly technological and design-driven world.
-We want our children to have opportunities and experiences to prepare them for Key Stage Three and life beyond school.
+We want children to use the language of Design and Technology to be able to participate successfully in an increasingly technological and design-driven world.
+We want our children to have inspiring opportunities and experiences to prepare them for Key Stage Three and life beyond school.

 IMPLEMENTATION

-Through a variety of creative and practical activities, we teach the knowledge, understanding and skills needed to engage in a process of designing and making.
+Through a variety of creative and practical activities, we teach the knowledge, understanding and skills needed to engage in a process of designing, making and evaluating.